galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 To mitigate these problems, we need to remove these low-quality cells at the start of the analysis.
 Several common QC metrics can be used to identify these cells based on their expression profile:

-- **Cell size**, i.e. the total sum of counts accross all genes for each cells
+- **Cell size**, i.e. the total sum of counts across all genes for each cells

     When cells are very degraded or absent from the library preparation, the number of reads sequenced from that library will be very low.
 Cells with small sizes are then considered to be of low quality: the RNA has been lost during the library preparation (cell lysis, inefficient cDNA capture and amplification, etc.)